About this Guide

 Other emergency scenarios.

-In the event of an emergency not listed here, please contact YMUN’s Security team.
+In the event of an emergency not listed here, please contact YMUN’s Director of Security.
 Secretariat contact information can be found at ymun.org/contact-information.

 Nonprofit Partner

-YMUN LI is incredibly proud to once again partner with Integrated Refugee & Immigrant Services (IRIS).
-IRIS is an international nonprofit which works for immigrants and displaced families around the world.
+YMUN LII is incredibly proud to once again partner with Integrated Refugee & Immigrant Services (IRIS).
+IRIS is an local nonprofit which works for immigrants and displaced families around the world.
 The organization provides shelter, emotional well-being, and empowerment, and facilitates programs that foster cross-cultural socialization.

 We encourage you to engage with IRIS and learn about their important work.
-IRIS representatives will be present at the Opening Ceremony and during Yale Day.
-Additionally, we will be fundraising for IRIS throughout the conference.
+IRIS representatives will be present at the Opening Ceremony and during Yale Day from 10:00 AM - 11:00 AM in Omni George A. Additionally, we will be fundraising for IRIS throughout the conference via QR codes displayed during committee breaks.

 Keynote Speaker